 Take Care of Any Emergency Needs

 This first tip should be self-explanatory.
-If the nursing home resident has a serious injury or medical condition that requires immediate treatment, make sure they get it.
-Call 911.
+If the nursing home resident has a serious injury such as broken bones, or a medical condition that requires immediate treatment, make sure they get it.
+Call law enforcement at 911.

 Speak with Management